scanny/python-pptx/docs/dev/analysis/shp-freeform.rst

 * A contour is specified by a starting point (`<a:moveTo>`) followed by a sequence of line segments, each of which can be a straight or curved.
   Curve segments will not be supported in the initial implementation.

+  The term *contour* is not "official", but there are behaviors that depend on "continuous pen-down strokes", such as "cut-out" behavior.
+Consequently, a term is needed.

 Scope